redhat-appstudio/infra-deployments/docs/deployment/stage.md

 title: Staging Environment
 ---

+**Note**: Single cluster deployment for staging/production environments is about to be deprecated and replaced by a [multi-cluster deployment](./multi-cluster.md)

 Currently all the components are deployed to a single cluster using ArgoCD.
 Components are declared using [ArgoCD Applications](../../argo-cd-apps/base/), and synced periodically by it to the Staging cluster.